-An effect of contaminant acute a (The "contaminant" means hazardous substances, pollutants, pollution, and chemicals) is one that occurs rapidly after exposure to a large amount of that substance.
+An effect of contaminant acute а (The term "contaminant" means hazardous substances, pollutants, pollution, and chemicals) is one that occurs rapidly after exposure to a large amount of that substance.
 A chronic effect of a contaminant results from exposure to small amounts of a substance over a long period of time.
 In such a case, the effect may not be immediately obvious.
 Chronic effects are difficult to measure, as the effects may not be seen for years.
 Long-term exposure to cigarette smoking, low-level radiation exposure, and moderate alcohol use are all thought to produce chronic effects.

-Table 1.
-The ATSDR 2013 Substance Priority List.
-The table below lists the top 20 substances, in order of priority, which are determined to pose the most significant potential threat to human health.
+Scientists have known that just about any substance is toxic in sufficient quantities for centuries.
+For example, small amounts of selenium are required by living organisms for proper functioning, but priority, which are determined to pose the most significant potential threat to human health.
 This priority list is not a list of "most toxic" substances but rather a prioritization of substances based on their frequency, toxicity, and potential for human exposure at various sites.